silentlag/AetherGUI/README.md

 <p>
   For games that use raw input, test both Absolute and Relative modes.
-  Keep the overclock value at the highest rate your system can handle without frame-time spikes.
+  Keep the interpolation value at the highest rate your system can handle without frame-time spikes.
-  Pen Rate Limit can be used separately for normal packet output; when Overclock is enabled, Overclock remains the active high-rate output timer.
+  Pen Rate Limit can be used separately for normal packet output; when Interpolation is enabled, Interpolation remains the active high-rate output timer.
   <br/>
   Screen Width/Height/X/Y are automatically constrained to the currently selected monitor or virtual desktop.
 For example, on a 1920x1080 display a 400px wide area cannot be moved past X=1520.
 </p>